eformat/acm-gitops-ocp/README.md

 # 🤠 For the impatient

 - Install RHACM Operator 2.6/2.7+ into your OpenShift4 cluster
+- Label your local hub cluster with `ztp-assisted-service=true` to setup provisioning
-- Label you local cluster with `useglobal=true` and `ztp-gitops-sno=true`
+- Label your local hub cluster with `ztp-gitops-sno=true` to deploy a sno bm instance
-- Boostrap global ArgoCD for policy and Cluster installs
+- Bootstrap global ArgoCD for policy and Cluster installs

 ```bash
 oc apply -f bootstrap-acm-global-gitops/setup.yaml